 While you don’t want to overload your visitor with links, you don’t want to lose potential business, either.
 Some consumers might want to return to buy your products.
 They’re just not ready yet.

 To seal the deal for future sales, provide the viewer with multiple methods of contact.
 They’re already on your website but allow them to connect with you via social media.
-You can also give your business phone number and email address.
+You can also use a dedicated phone system or or give your business phone number and email address.

 10. Offer a Guarantee